 As part of reasonably assuring whether the District's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters we must report under Government Auditing Standards.
-In a separate letter to the District's management dated May 31, 2006, we reported other matters related to noncompliance we deemed immaterial.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
+The results of our tests disclosed an instance of noncompliance or other matters that we must report under Government Auditing Standards which is described in the accompanying schedule of findings as item 2007-001.